Inspect Model

 ['.Simulations.Simulation.Clock']

-Repeat inspection of the plant model while using a string
+Repeat inspection of the plant model while using a string:

 model.inspect_model('IPlant')